Skip to content

 How To Strengthen TFL Muscle:

 Activities and sports on your feet naturally strengthen the TFL muscle.
-In addition, strengthening exercises like side planks, single-leg deadlifts, and skater hops can engage the TFL in the gym.
+In addition, TFL strengthening exercises like side planks, single-leg deadlifts, and skater hops can engage the TFL in the gym.

 Sources: